13465220927/NoIIS/README.md

 # NoIIS
 NoIIS is a lightweight C# web server for the `IHttpHandlerFactory` and `IHttpHandler` to avoid the huge and heavy IIS web server for some cases.
 Projects for NoIIS are compatible with the IIS if you utilise the build-in interfaces `IHttpHandlerBaseFactory` and `IHttpHandlerBase`.
-You can study an example here to get the main points: https://github.com/SommerEngineering/Example002.
+You can study examples to get the main points: Example002 about how to use the NoIIS as stand-alone server (https://github.com/SommerEngineering/Example002) and example004 about how to set-up and run the NoIIS server directly from your code (https://github.com/SommerEngineering/Example004).
 NoIIS works with .NET on Microsoft Windows and also with Mono on Unix, Linux and Mac OS X.

 ## Limits
 NoIIS is not yet a full replacement for an ISS.
 The following properties of the `HttpRequestBase` class are not yet implemented: